+Volatility is related to governance.
 Roles are time-dependent in nature.
-Security and privacy requirements can shift accordingly.
-Governance can shift as responsible organizations merge or even disappear.
+For instance, the role associated with "admin" may change when system responsibilities are reassigned.
+Security and privacy requirements shift when systems undergo such transitions.
+In fact, governance can shift as responsible organizations merge or even disappear.

-While research has been conducted into how to manage temporal data (e.g., in e-science for satellite instrument data), [29] there are few standards beyond simplistic time stamps and even fewer common practices available as guidance.
+While research has been conducted into how to manage temporal data (e.g., for satellite instrument data in IEEE e-Science) [27], there are few standards beyond simplistic time stamps and even fewer common practices available as guidance.
 To manage security and privacy for long-lived Big Data, data temporality should be taken into consideration.